 The standard library has no vocabulary type for a free-store-allocated object with value semantics.
-When designing a composite class we may need an object to be stored indirectly to support incomplete types, reduce object size or support open-set polymorphism.
+When designing a composite class, we may need an object to be stored indirectly to support incomplete types, reduce object size or support open-set polymorphism.

-We propose two new additions to the standard library to represent indirectly stored values: indirect and polymorphic; they represent free-store allocated objects with value-semantics. polymorphic<T> can own any object of a type publicly derived from T allowing composite classes to contain polymorphic components.
-We require the addition of two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object through type-erasure) when copying of polymorphic objects is not needed.
+We propose the addition of two new class templates to the standard library to represent indirectly stored values: indirect and polymorphic.
+Both class templates represent free-store-allocated objects with value-like semantics. polymorphic<T> can own any object of a type publicly derived from T, allowing composite classes to contain polymorphic components.
+We require the addition of two classes to avoid the cost of virtual dispatch (calling the copy constructor of a potentially derived-type object through type erasure) when copying of polymorphic objects is not needed.